anav5704/Codeology-v2/src/pages/blogs/what-s-the-difference-between-full-stack-front-end-and-back-end.md

 image: /img/15.jpg
 alt: Angular
 keywords: full-stack development, front-end development, back-end development, web development journey, programming languages, web design principles, server administration, user interface, user experience, web technologies, emerging technologies, server-side programming, databases, algorithms, data structures, APIs, third-party integrations, frameworks.
 pageDescription: Learn about the differences between full-stack, front-end, and back-end development and their respective roadmaps.
-Discover the skills and technologies required for each field to become an effective web developer.
+Discover the skills and technologies.
+slug: difference-full-stack-frontend-backend
 ---
 The demand for knowledgeable developers has never been higher as the internet grows and changes.
 Front-end and back-end developers are two of the most popular categories of programmers.
 A full-stack developer, on the other hand, is a different category of developer that can work on both the front-end and back-end of a website or application.
 We'll discuss what full-stack, front-end, and back-end development are in this blog article, as well as the knowledge needed for each as well as a simple roadmap to get you started on your web development journey!